gajus/gitdown/README.md

 <h3 id="usage-logging">Logging</h3>

-GitDown is using `console` object to log messages.
+Gitdown is using `console` object to log messages.
 You can set your own logger:

 ```js
 gitdown.logger = {